wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hard-disk-drive.md

 - working with Blue Screens and occasionally system fall downs
 - problems with installing new OS - even on Knoppix
-- overwriting the harddisk completely
+- overwriting the hard disk completely
 - blinking LED even if you are not working - is a sign that the HDD disk is writing the content into still valid sectors

 ## Checking your new HDD with smartools

 [Smartmontools](http://en.wikipedia.org/wiki/Smartmontools) is an analysis tool for Linux/Unix systems which allows you to check your hard disk - even on your regular usage.
 The program consists of two parts: `smartctl` (checking and evaluating HDD parameters) and `smartd` (is daemon to check your HDD on a regularly state).

 Install the tool with the following command: